dlr-eoc/osm-ogr-tools/README.md

 Tools for working with OSM data.
 Most of these tools are based on [osmium-tool](https://github.com/osmcode/osmium-tool) and the [libosmium library](https://github.com/osmcode/libosmium).

+Currently the tools can be viewed as an extension to the functionality provided by the `osmium` tools.
+So please also refer to the [osmium tool manual](https://osmcode.org/osmium-tool/manual.html).

 ## Included tools and libraries

 ### osm_extract.py

+Wrapper to combine `osm2ogr_with_tags` and `osmium extract` and add the feature to filter OSM data using complete vector datasets.

-Wrapper to combine `osm2ogr_with_tags` and `osmium`.
-This script can also be imported as a python module into own programs.
+This script can also be imported as a python module into own programs, just copy it into your source tree or modify your `sys.path` to import it from its intallation directory.
 It provides the `osm_ogr_extract` function.

     usage: osm_extract.py [-h] [--geofilter GEOFILTER] [-f FORMAT_NAME]